-I read a lot of blogs, I follow the more important activity on Forums, I used to interact with a lot of people on Twitter and I am well aware of events on Facebook and other social networks.
+I read a few blogs, I try to follow the more important activity on Forums, and I used to interact with a lot of people on Twitter and I am well aware of events on Facebook and other social networks.

 That said, I am beginning to notice a lot of negative comments with regard to certain people that I have a great deal of respect for.